Development Team Service - pre planning application advice

 This is the appropriate stage for you to carry out your own consultation with the local community.
 We will advise you on how you should do this, how we will involve Councillors in this process and how to address issues raised as part of the consultation process in preparation for a formal submission.

-What you need to provide: Illustrative material of proposed scheme, possibly including options.
+You need to provide: Illustrative material of proposed scheme, possibly including options.

-What outcomes are expected?
-Consultation response report and amendments to concept scheme.
+Expected outcomes: Consultation response report and amendments to concept scheme.

 Stage 4 - Planning application preparation